kaplanebru/Jinx_game/README.md

 # Jinx_game

-+ A pixelart game where the enemy spreads bad luck as it grows bigger.
+A pixelart game where the enemy spreads bad luck as it grows bigger.

-Currently working on/

-- Enhancing the enemy growth mechanics using circle algorithm.

-Completed/

-Bresenham's circle algorithm:
-- adaptation to C# and Unity
+Completed so far:

+Procedural generation of a circle made of pixels:

+- Every second there is an increase in the pixel amount composing the circle, which would make the circle grow bigger without resolution loss.

 Door:
 - slowly opening automatic door